andymac1091/CASA0005book/docs/01-prac1.md

 Now let's make a quick thematic map like we did in ArcMap.

 20. Right click on your London boroughs layer > Properties > Symbology
-21. Select categorised and choose a data coloumn and color ramp
+21. Select categorised and choose a data column and color ramp

 You could also select graduated, however our joined data fields are in the wrong data type.
 If you wish to change them follow this guide: https://wiki.tuflow.com/index.php?title=QGIS_Change_Attribute_Type